-In addition, each of the committees of our board of directors described above is composed entirely of our four independent directors.
+In addition, each of the committees of our board of directors described above is composed entirely of our independent directors.
 Each of these independent committees meets with and reviews material from management and reports its conclusions and recommendations to our board of directors, enabling the full board of directors to effectively perform its risk oversight responsibilities.
-Further, at regularly scheduled meetings, our board of directors reviews matters relating to the Company's investment activity, leverage, liquidity, operations, conflicts of interest, internal controls, legal and regulatory compliance, and risks that arise from time to time, such as the risks related to the ongoing conflict between Russia and the Ukraine.
+Further, at regularly scheduled meetings, our board of directors reviews matters relating to the Company's investment activity, leverage, liquidity, operations, conflicts of interest, internal controls, legal and regulatory compliance, and risks that arise from time to time, such as the risks related to the ongoing conflict between Russia and the Ukraine and in the Middle East.
 With respect to cybersecurity risk oversight, our board of directors and/or the Audit Committee receive reports and/or updates from management no less than annually on the primary cybersecurity risks facing the Company, Hines and our Advisor and the measures the Company, Hines and our Advisor are taking to mitigate such risks.
 In addition to such reports, our board of directors and/or the Audit Committee receive updates from management and our Advisor as to changes to the Company's, Hines' and our Advisor's cybersecurity risk profile or certain newly identified risks.
+Our board of directors will receive prompt and timely information regarding any cybersecurity incident that meets established reporting thresholds.